Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Numerical experiments

-The surrogate-only method (OS) also has limitations.
-Complex interdependencies are difficult for standard neural networks to capture fully, often requiring more sophisticated architectures.
-Furthermore, a lack of high-quality training samples constrains data-driven methods.
-Surrogate models need to be trained on a wide range of scenarios to differentiate between ``good'' and ``bad'' cases, capturing the impact of line reinforcement.
-However, a single Monte Carlo simulation rarely covers all possible scenarios, and generating such samples requires repeated coupled simulations, which would almost revert to the original DM and undermine the purpose of using surrogates.

-The proposed SP method strikes a balance among the approaches mentioned above.
-Compared to DM, it significantly reduces the problem size and accelerates evaluation while preserving interdependencies and privacy.
-Compared to OP, it partially incorporates interdependencies and captures essential coupling trends.
-Compared to HA, it adopts a direct method framework, retaining the physical system's operational details.
-Compared to OS, it employs a hybrid approach, using models and surrogates.
-Additionally, the heating and transportation network surrogates are trained independently by the heating and transportation networks themselves, allowing them to autonomously generate a large number of boundary variable inputs covering both ``good'' and ``bad'' scenarios as training samples in advance, without needing to interact with other systems.
+The proposed HSM method strikes a balance among the other baseline approaches.
+Compared to the benchmark, it significantly reduces the problem size and accelerates assessment while preserving interdependencies and privacy.
+Compared to PMO, it partially incorporates interdependencies and captures essential coupling trends.
+Compared to HLA, it adopts a direct assessment framework, retaining the physical system's operational details.
+Compared to SMO, it employs a hybrid approach, using models and surrogates, rather than relying only on a purely data-driven approach to capture highly complex features and interdependencies.
+Moreover, SMO can only use the samples generated by the centralized risk-assessment procedure in Section \ref{risk_assessment}, and it is difficult for SMO to centrally integrate all subsystems to generate additional samples in advance.
+In contrast, in HSM, the heat-network and traffic-network surrogates are trained within themselves, enabling them to independently generate a large number of boundary-variable inputs covering a wide range as training samples in advance.
+This process does not require interaction with other systems.

-Reinforcing the lines identified as weak by each method significantly reduces system losses under the same extreme weather scenarios, with results shown in Table \ref{table-repeat-experiments-harden}.
-Data from repeated experiments are presented as "$\text{mean} \pm \text{standard deviation}$."

-The results demonstrate that although SP cannot perfectly identify the weakest lines, reinforcing the top 5 or 10 lines predicted by SP yields results close to those of DM.
-Other baseline methods with lower prediction accuracy lead to less effective risk mitigation after reinforcement.
-This indicates that the proposed method captures essential system trends and achieves a balance between accuracy and computational efficiency.
+In summary, the proposed HSM captures the system's main trends while achieving a balance between accuracy and speed.